Keen2Kode/ticket-viewer-zendesk/README.md

 ### Additional Notes

 * Currently, I'm doing the RAD course in RMIT which heavily employs Rails in its teaching material.
 As the coding challenge and the course are done in tandem, I thought this would be a good opportunity to apply the course knowledge I've acquired over the past 2 weeks onto this challenge.
 Due to the time constraints, using Rails also seemed like a good choice when going for Rapid Development.

 * To reduce configuration issues with a database, I created the app with`--skip-ActiveRecord`so there's no database to create.

 * Since there's no database, the models Zendesk and Ticket exist to access and manipulate API data.

+> Tells the user something is wrong if there is a program error.
+* Based on this requirement, I added this `rescue_from StandardError, with: :program_error_render` to the ApplicationController class.
+This means that most errors will be caught and redirected to a custom template.
+To see the general errors normally, uncomment this line.